luchonaveiro/dbt-postgres-tutorial/README.md

 For this tutorial, I adapted a little bit the `profiles.yml` file, to use a local PostgreSQL database, instead of using Redshift, Snowflake, BigQuery or Databricks

 ## Project Set Up
 First we should download the [.csv files](https://gist.github.com/coapacetic/d3f20c2e727dc96b830c86da5ad93678) that we are going to insert to the DB.
-We should download this data on the `dbt-postgres/db/data` directory.
+We should download this data on the `db/data` directory.

 Now we can create the PostgreSQL database an insert the dowbloaded data to get along with the tutorial.
-To do so, just change directory to `dbt-postgres/db` and execute:
+To do so, just change directory to `db` and execute:
 ```
 $ docker compose up
 ```